hyperknot/openfreemap/README.md

 - The tile generation works.
 - The web servers work.
 - Weekly auto-updates work.
-- Servers currently:
+- Servers in our public instance are currently:
   - 1 server running tile generation
   - 2 servers running web hosting
 - Web servers are in Round-Robin DNS configuration with Let's Encrypt provided certificates.
 - Load-balancer script works.
 Currently in monitoring-only mode, as Round-Robin DNS handles downtime.
-- This has been the production basemap service of [MapHub](https://maphub.net/) since June 2024.
+- The public instance has been the production basemap service of [MapHub](https://maphub.net/) since June 2024.

 ## Sponsoring

-Please consider sponsoring our project, either through [GitHub Sponsors](https://github.com/sponsors/hyperknot), or [on our website](https://openfreemap.org/).
+Please consider sponsoring our project, either through [GitHub Sponsors](https://github.com/sponsors/hyperknot) or [on our website](https://openfreemap.org/).

 ## Limitations of this project

 The only way this project can possibly work is to be super focused about what it is and what it isn't.
-OFM has the following limitations by design:
+OpenFreeMap has the following limitations by design:

-1. OFM is not providing:
+1. OpenFreeMap is not providing:

    - search or geocoding
    - route calculation, navigation or directions